martin12333/Readable-Lisp-S-expressions/Install-howto.md

     (ql:quickload "readable")

 The first time you run *(ql:quickload "readable")* the QuickLisp system will download the current "master" version of the "readable" library as it's stored in the QuickLisp repository.
 By default QuickLisp will put the library code inside "~/quicklisp".
+The readable library should work on any Common Lisp implementation; sbcl is known to work well.
+The clisp implementation of Common Lisp has some unfortunate quirks, but readable does work on clisp.

 You should be done!
 ===================